p-r-a-v-i-n/django-rest-framework/docs/api-guide/serializers.md

 ---

+!!!
+Note
-**Note**: There is a special-case where a read-only field is part of a `unique_together` constraint at the model level.
+  There is a special-case where a read-only field is part of a `unique_together` constraint at the model level.
 In this case the field is required by the serializer class in order to validate the constraint, but should also not be editable by the user.

 The right way to deal with this is to specify the field explicitly on the serializer, providing both the `read_only=True` and `default=…` keyword arguments.